mlj/proiel-webapp/README.md

 ## License

-The PROIEL web application is licensed under the terms of the GNU General Public License version 2.
+PROIEL Annotator is licensed under the terms of the GNU General Public License version 2.
 See the file `COPYING` for details.

-The application was written by Marius L. Jøhndal (University of Cambridge/University of Oslo), Dag Haug (University of Oslo) and Anders Nøklestad (University of Oslo).
+PROIEL Annotator was written by Marius L. Jøhndal (University of Cambridge/University of Oslo), Dag Haug (University of Oslo) and Anders Nøklestad (University of Oslo).